-In addition, COVID-19-specific challenges presented several limitations.
+There were also limitations resulting from COVID-19 specific challenges.
 These included the impact of social distancing-related restrictions on response and completion rates and the impact of COVID-19 on respondent business outcomes and behavior.
-Although this study accounts for unit non-response weighting on certain characteristics, there is no way to weight on unobservables such as individual propensity to participate in a survey during a pandemic.
+Although this study accounts for unit non-response weighting on certain characteristics, there is no way to weigh on unobservables such as individual propensity to participate in a survey during a pandemic.

-In terms of weighting, a key limitation is the lack of post-stratification weights, particularly for national-level calculations and estimates.
-Without complete data on formal and informal MSMEs for benchmarking, it was not possible to implement post-survey adjustments to reflect the true composition of Sri Lanka's MSME structure.
-Although the sampling process captured variations in Sri Lanka's MSME structure regarding size, industry, and individual characteristics of business owners, any national-level figures were not adjusted or corrected to reflect business population characteristics.
+An additional key limitation related to weighting was the lack of post-stratification weights, particularly for national-level calculations and estimates.
+Without complete data on formal and informal MSMEs for benchmarking, it was not possible to implement postsurvey adjustments to reflect the true composition of Peru's MSME structure.
+Although the sampling process captured variation in Peru's MSME structure regarding size, industry, and individual characteristics of business owners, any national-level figures were not adjusted or corrected to reflect business population characteristics.

-Finally, the use of multistage cluster sampling represents a limitation on the precision of estimates.
+Finally, the use of multistage stratified cluster sampling represents a limitation on the precision of estimates.
 This may have led to larger standard errors for estimation at a detriment to the overall precision of results.